+U : voltage at the antenna output (dBµV)

+αc : attenuation of RF cable (dB).

-U : voltage at the antenna output (dBµV).
-The values for the antenna factor and/or antenna gain can be taken from the antenna specification sheet.
+The values for the antenna factor and/or antenna gain and the attenuation of RF cable can be taken from the antenna and cable specification sheets.

 For 50 Ohm systems, RF power and RF voltage are connected through